 - Any gains above 0.20% is pure profit

 Now, the key problem is that many stock trading platforms in the UK fail to state what the spread is on a particular market.
-As such, to ensure you are not getting a bad deal – it’s best to quickly calculate this yourself.
+As such, to ensure you are not getting a bad deal – quickly calculate this yourself.

 Another stock trading fee that is overlooked by newbies is that of overnight financing.
 This is a daily fee charged when you keep a leveraged CFD stock position open overnight.
 Each stock trading platform will have a set time when this kicks in – such as 6 pm.

 This means that for each day you keep a CFD trade open past 6 pm, you will pay a small fee.
-This is why CFD trading platforms – although great for low fees, leverage, and short-selling – are best suited for short-term strategies.
+This is why CFD trading platforms – although appropriate for low fees, leverage, and short-selling – are suited for short-term strategies.

 Trading Tools & Features

 If you’re the type of individual that is simply looking for a platform to buy and sell stocks – then you might not be too concerned about trading tools.
 However, this might be somewhat short-sighted, as we came across a plethora of notable features that can take your stock trading endeavors to the next level.